CiscoDevNet/bigmuddy-network-telemetry-pipeline/add_proto.md

 ### Key mappings

 Files ending in yang2proto_map.json found in staging contain the metadata required to map the keys received, from streaming devices, to the service that unmarshals the content of the message.
-Check out [Support for unmarshaling telemetry messages](/vendor/github.com/cisco/bigmuddy-network-telemetry-proto#support-for-unmarshaling-telemetry-messages).
+Check out [Support for unmarshalling telemetry messages](/vendor/github.com/cisco/bigmuddy-network-telemetry-proto#support-for-unmarshaling-telemetry-messages).

 There is one file already present; [cisco_ios_xr_yang2proto_map.json](vendor/github.com/cisco/bigmuddy-network-telemetry-proto/staging/cisco_ios_xr_yang2proto_map.json).
 Verify if it already has the key for the path of interest